 Jubilee house is a tall and imposing detached house in Hooper Street, with ancient horse chestnut trees in its forecourt.
-Until at least the 1960s it was called Edinburgh House, and it has served as the infirmary for the Leys School and as a nurses’ home.
+Until at least the 1960s it was called Edinburgh House, and it has served as an orphanage (briefly), the infirmary for the Leys School and as a nurses’ home.

 The 1881 and 1891 census records have entries for 1 and 2 Hooper Street, numbers that were not subsequently used.
 The first inhabitants of no. 2 – a wealthy family in 1881 and a caretaker and a nurse in 1891 – suggest that it was the original number used for Edinburgh House.
-It’s not clear whether no. 1 referred to part of Edinburgh House, or a building that has since been demolished, or whether it was 138a Gwydir Street, which is not mentioned in the 1881 and 1891 census records.
-NB We are currently in lockdown, and I hope to be able to resolve some of these mysteries once libraries re-open!
+It’s not clear whether no. 1 referred to an apartment within Edinburgh House, or a building that has since been demolished, or whether it was 138a Gwydir Street, which is not mentioned in the 1881 and 1891 census records.
+NB I hope to be able to resolve some of these mysteries once libraries re-open!

 Henry Grover, 54, police constable, Great Eastern Railway, b.
 Cripplegate Parish, Middlesex

 Lawrence H. Grover, 12, scholar, b.
 Ootacamund, India